 Helen Glover’s fairytale falls short but Team GB star content with supercharged rowing comeback

-The two-time gold medallist made history by simply making it to the start line, finishing 2.86s behind bronze medallists Canada alongside Polly Swann in a race won by New Zealand
+The two-time gold medallist made history by simply making it to the start line, finishing 2.86sec behind bronze medallists Canada alongside Polly Swann in a race won by New Zealand

 The two-time gold medallist made history just by reaching the start line of the women’s pair heats alongside Polly Swann – the mum-of-three becoming the first woman to compete in rowing for Team GB at an Olympic Games after giving birth.